auth0/Guardian.swift/README.md

 > The tags should be unique since it's the identifier of each key inside iOS Keychain.

-and for the verification key, we can just obtain it from any `SigningKey` like this
+and for the verification key, you can just obtain it from any `SigningKey` like this :

 ```swift
 let verificationKey = try signingKey.verificationKey()